Templates

 ...

-This is also how templates work in components; just follow the naming convention and create a template class FifteenTemplate for a component like FifteenControl.
+The same applies to components.
+Just follow the naming convention and create a parameter class FifteenTemplate for a component like FifteenControl.

-If you need to create $template as an instance of another class, use the createTemplate() method:
+If you need to use a different parameter class, use the createTemplate() method:

 public function renderDefault(): void